David Giuliano: Moderator

 In 2006, Giuliano was nominated as a candidate for the post of Moderator.
 In August of that year at the 39th General Council of the United Church at Lakehead University in Thunder Bay, Ontario, he was elected as the Moderator for a three-year term.

 During his tenure as moderator, Giuliano tried to prepare the United Church for a new vision of its mission in Canada's post-Christian society, saying "Don't be afraid" and that concerns about falling attendance and revenue should not stand in the way of change, for "God is getting ready to do something new and is inviting us to be part of that."

 Shortly after his election as moderator, Giuliano discovered that a cancer he had fought into remission several years previously had recurred.
 While recovering from surgery and during other treatment, Giuliano shared his journey of faith, hope and discovery with the wider church through letters, articles and videos.
 In the December 2008 issue of The United Church Observer, he wrote:

 If we played the [Christmas] pageant together, who would you be this year? ...

 This year I would be the donkey, I suppose.
 I would be a donkey who used to be a warrior horse.
 The ravages of failure, age and illness, though, have transformed me into something more humble and comical — and I say that with no disrespect toward donkeys.
 It feels as though maybe I am only beginning to understand what it means to carry the promised Christ on my back.
 Only just beginning to understand this remarkable journey, but even in my stubborn single-mindedness I have been invited to a place of honour on the journey.

 Giuliano was succeeded by Mardi Tindal in August 2009 at the 40th General Council.

 Author

 Giuliano is the author of more than 90 articles, essays, and poems, including Postcards from the Valley: Encounters with Fear, Faith and God, a Canadian best seller, and It's Good to Be Here: stories we tell about cancer.
 He has also published two illustrated children's books: The Alligator in Naomi’s Pillow and Jeremiah and the Letter e.
-His first novel, The Undertaking of Billy Buffone, was published by Latitude 46 in April, 2021.
+The Undertaking of Billy Buffone, was published by Latitude 46 in April, 2021.
+The Upending of Wendall Forbes was published by Latitude 46 in September, 2025.